mumanchu/AS7331UVSensor/README.md

 The AS7331 contains three separate photodiode sensors, for UVA, UVB and UVC ranges of ultraviolet light.
 Sensors are read using 24-bit delta-sigma A/D converters, and raw 16-bit values are returned for each sensor.
 It runs on 3.3V and has a standard I2C serial interface.

+> [!NOTE]
-This library has been used for the "MuUV" project.
-This is rechargeable UVA/B/C sensor with a 128x64 display, rotary encoder for controlling the configuration menu, USB connection and Windows application.
+> This library has been used for the "MuUV" project.
+The MuUV device is a rechargeable UVA/B/C sensor with a 128x64 display, rotary encoder for controlling the configuration menu, USB connection and a Windows Application.
 This project will appear ~~soon~~ eventually on the https://muman.ch blog.

 ## What are UVA, UVB and UVC?